SilkRose/Pony/stories/deternal/deternal.md

 Pinkie asked, "What was it?"

-Applejack let the tears go as she hoofed a small box to Twilight.
+Applejack stopped holding back her tears as she hoofed a small box to Twilight.
 She took it in her magic and opened it, revealing an expensive wedding ring.

 Applejack choked out, "She was planning on asking me to marry her after that show…"